 Since any development will have impacts on the total environment and particularly on the neighborhood and the community, site plan review seeks to prevent or to minimize adverse impacts that may occur as an owner seeks to develop his or her property.
 The process intends that projects will conform to the spirit of the Zoning Bylaw.
 It establishes criteria for the layout, scale, appearance, safety, and environmental impacts of developments in an attempt to integrate those projects into the community.
 Therefore, in reviewing a site plan, the Planning Board will consider the effects of the proposal as listed in § 300-12.6 of the Zoning Bylaw:

 A. Adequacy of traffic access.
 Curb cuts should be so arranged and limited in number as to reduce congestion and improve traffic safety.
-Proper sight triangles and sufficient turnarounds for vehicles should be provided to reduce the potential for accidents at points of egress;
+Proper sight triangles and sufficient turnarounds for vehicles should be provided to reduce the potential for accidents at points of egress.

 B. Adequacy of traffic circulation and parking.
 Plans should maximize pedestrian and vehicular convenience and safety both within the site and in relation to adjacent ways.
-Internal and external traffic circulation, and pedestrian and bicycle access should be adequately provided.
-Potential traffic impacts both on and off the site, should be mitigated as may be prescribed by the Board, including, but not limited to, measures designed to reduce automobile trip generation, especially on roadways with demonstrated deficiencies in capacity.
-There should be sufficient parking as required in Article 8 laid out in a manner to provide ease in maneuvering of vehicles and so as not to be detrimental to the surrounding properties or to create an undesirable visual effect from the street.
-Sufficient area for loading and unloading may be required if the need for such loading zone is found to be necessary;
+Internal and external traffic circulation, and pedestrian and bicycle access, should be adequately provided.
+Potential traffic impacts both on and off the site should be mitigated as may be prescribed by the Board, including, but not limited to, measures designed to reduce automobile trip generation, especially on roadways with demonstrated deficiencies in capacity.
+There should be sufficient parking as required in Article VIII of the Zoning Bylaw, laid out in a manner to provide ease in maneuvering of vehicles and so as not to be detrimental to the surrounding properties or to create an undesirable visual effect from the street.
+Sufficient area for loading and unloading may be required if the need for such loading zone is found to be necessary.

 C. Provide efficient and effective circulation.
 With respect to vehicular and pedestrian circulation, special attention shall be given to the location and number of access points to public streets and sidewalks, to the separation of vehicles and pedestrians, to the arrangement of parking areas and to service and loading areas, and to the location of accessible routes and ramps for the disabled.

 D. Adequacy of landscaping and screening.
 There shall be a sufficient amount of landscaping and screening, as may be reasonably determined by the Board, to insure protection of and to enhance the quality of the project in question and the adjacent properties.
-Plans should minimize the visibility of parking, storage or other outdoor service areas as viewed from public ways or premises residentially used or zoned
+Plans should minimize the visibility of parking, storage or other outdoor service areas as viewed from public ways or premises residentially used or zoned.

 E. Exterior and parking lot lighting should be adequate to provide for security and public safety.